Butters (and not the kind that you put on your toast!)

 So the lesson here, dear readers, is that when SaltZ&Co refers to butters, we aren’t talking about the ones you eat, but the ones you put in wonderful natural skin care products!

-Facts about butter:
+Facts about skincare butters

-Butters and oils are categorized as emollients
+Butters and oils used for cosmetic purposes are categorized as emollients

 Emollients help to improve the skin’s appearance by softening, smoothing, and increasing its flexibility.